 Some people wash their face at night only—after all, how dirty could their skin get overnight?
 Well, according to Dr. Ciraldo, there is a significant amount of debris, including dead skin cells and dust mites, that get on your skin overnight.

-For this reason, washing your face in the morning is equally important to nighttime cleansing.
+For this reason, washing your face in the morning is equally important as nighttime cleansing.
 Perspiration and sweat occur during the night as well, another reason to regularly wash your face upon waking.

-She recommends opting for cleansers that contain antioxidants, which fight free radicals in the environment that lead to premature aging and give you a lit-from-within glow.
+She recommends opting for cleansers that contain antioxidants, which fight free radicals that lead to premature aging [source] and give your skin a lit-from-within glow.

 2. Keep skin hydrated

-Even if you don’t consider yourself someone who has dry skin, you should be moisturizing twice daily—ideally once after every cleanse.
+Even if you don’t consider yourself someone who has dry skin, you should be moisturizing twice daily—once after every cleanse.

-Consider choosing a moisturizer that is formulated for your skin type, be it dry, oily, acne-prone or combination.
+Consider choosing a moisturizer formulated for your skin type, be it dry, oily, acne-prone, or combination.
 You can DIY this rosehip moisturizer for dry skin and add essential oils your skin will love, like frankincense.

 3. Add some vitamin C

-By using a serum containing vitamin C, you can expect to have brighter, tighter and healthier skin overall.
-Try Drunk Elephant C-Firma or Biossance Squalane + Vitamin C Rose Oil.
+By using a serum containing vitamin C, you are promoting collagen formation [source], and you can expect to have brighter, tighter, and healthier skin overall.
+If you don’t want to DIY it, try Drunk Elephant C-Firma or Biossance Squalane + Vitamin C Rose Oil.

 4. Exfoliate weekly

-Once or twice a week at most, Dr. Nussbaum recommends gently exfoliating your skin with glycolic acid-containing pads like these from First Aid Beauty for a brighter complexion.
+Once or twice a week at most, Dr. Nussbaum recommends gently exfoliating your skin with glycolic acid-containing pads like these from First Aid Beauty for a brighter complexion [source].

-“Glycolic acid helps decrease the aging process, however you want to be wary about over-exfoliating, which can lead to redness and inflammation as well as cause microtears in the skin,” she says.
-For an occasional scrub, choose one with finely ground exfoliants like Kate Somerville’s ExfoliKate.
+"Glycolic acid helps decrease the aging process.
+However, you want to be wary about over-exfoliating, which can lead to redness and inflammation as well as cause microtears in the skin,” she says.
+For an occasional face scrub, choose one with finely ground exfoliants like Kate Somerville's ExfoliKate.

 5. Wear sunscreen every day, all year round

-You know the importance of wearing sunscreen, but might not realize that you need it year-round—even on the cloudy days.
+You know the importance of wearing safe sunscreen but might not realize that you need it year-round—even on cloudy days.
 “Exposure to ultraviolet radiation (UV rays) from sunlight is the number one reason the skin ages,” notes Simone McKitty, MD, a dermatologist in Torrance, California.

 6. Don’t forget your hands

-“The way to prevent older-looking hands by your forties is to use your facial moisturizers and serums on your hands as well as your face,” says Ciraldo.
+“The way to prevent older-looking hands by your forties is to use your facial sunscreens, moisturizers, and serums on your hands as well as your face,” says Ciraldo.
 “Your 40- and 50-year-old face will be very appreciative that you did!”

 Additionally, after applying your sunscreen in the morning, take any excess and rub it into the backs of your hands.